opendatasoft/ods-documentation-explore-api/source/includes/wfs-v2/introduction.md

 <span style="color:red">(v1.1.0 is deprecated)</span>

 ## Operations supported
-Opendatasoft platform implements only by HTTP GET method the 5 following operations defined by the WFS standard with simple conformance class :
+Huwise platform implements only by HTTP GET method the 5 following operations defined by the WFS standard with simple conformance class :
 GetCapabilities, DescribeFeatureType, ListStoredQueries, DescribeStoredQueries, GetFeature operation with only the StoredQuery action.
 One stored query, that fetches a feature using its id, is available.